womanonrails/womanonrails.com/_i18n/en/_posts/2020-07-01-adding-yarn-package-from-github.md

 tags: [yarn, TIL, JavaScript]
 imagefeature: adding-yarn-package-from-github/og_image-adding-yarn-package-from-github.png
 lang: en
-excerpt: In my current project, I use yarn for managing JavaScript packages.
-A few days ago, I needed a very specific version of a package from the GitHub repository.
-To keep it in mind, how to add a package from GitHub repository using yarn, I prepared this short note.
-I hope you will find it useful.
-I plan to do more this kind of short tips in the future.
 ---

 In my current project, I use **yarn** for managing **JavaScript** packages.
 A few days ago, I needed to add a very specific version of a package from the GitHub repository.
 To keep it in mind, how to add a package from GitHub repository using yarn, I prepared this short note.
 I hope you will find it useful.